 Nine of the signers of the Declaration died before the American Revolution ended in 1783.

-In the summer of 1776, when the Declaration was signed, the population of the nation is estimated to have been about 2.5 million.
+In the summer of 1776, when the Declaration was signed, the nation's population is estimated to have been about 2.5 million.
 Today the population of the U.S. is more than 300 million.

 The only signer of the Declaration of Independence to survive beyond the 50th anniversary of the signing was Charles Carroll of Maryland.
 Carroll died in 1832 when he was 95 years old.